Eartha Kitt: Early life

 Eartha Mae Keith was born in the small town of North, South Carolina, on January 17, 1927.
 Her mother, Annie Mae Keith (later Annie Mae Riley), was of Cherokee and African descent.
 Though she had little knowledge of her father, it was reported that he was the son of the owner of the plantation where she had been born, and that Kitt was conceived by rape.
 In a 2013 biography, British journalist John Williams claimed that Kitt's father was a white man, a local doctor named Daniel Sturkie.
 Kitt's daughter, Kitt McDonald Shapiro, has questioned the accuracy of the claim.

 Eartha's mother soon went to live with a black man who refused to accept Eartha because of her relatively pale complexion.
 Kitt was raised by a relative named Aunt Rosa, in whose household she was abused.
 Interviewed on BBC Wales' Late Call in 1971, Kitt said:

 I remember at times when we didn't have anything to eat for what seemed like an insurmountable amount of time.
 We had to rely on the forest and whatever we could dig out of the ground, such as weeds or a grass I remember that had a kind of onion growing at the bottom of it.
 And when we could find things like that to eat then we were alright. ...
 I'm very glad that [her childhood self] will always be a part of me because she helps me do what she knows I have to do out there on that stage.

-After the death of Annie Mae, Eartha was sent to live with another close relative named Mamie Kitt (whom Eartha later came to believe was her biological mother) in Harlem, New York City, where Eartha attended the Metropolitan Vocational High School (later renamed the High School of Performing Arts).
+After the death of Annie Mae, Eartha was sent to live with another close relative named Mamie Kitt (who Eartha later came to believe was her biological mother) in Harlem, New York City, where Eartha attended the Metropolitan Vocational High School (later renamed the High School of Performing Arts).